I have multiple accounts why?

 - Certain software packages: MS Office 2013 Professional for Windows, MS Office Professional 2008 for Macs, Mathematica, Maple, Minitab, McAfee anti-virus, ClamX AV.

-How do courses and enrollments get set up in Blackboard?
+How do courses and enrollments get set up in myCourses?

-Your Blackboard account is created automatically during your computer account process.
+Your myCourses account is created automatically during your computer account process.
 You computer account user ID and password are used to log in.
-The binghamton.edu e-mail address is automatically associated with each blackboard user and cannot be changed.
+The binghamton.edu e-mail address is automatically associated with each myCourses user and cannot be changed.

-Courses in the Registrar's system that have an Instructor of Record other than "Staff" are automatically defined to Blackboard.
+Courses in the Registrar's system that have an Instructor of Record other than "Staff" are automatically defined to myCourses.
 This definition usually takes place several prior to the start of a semester.
-When an instructor logs in to Blackboard, the courses associated with him/her are found in the My Courses tab.
+When an instructor logs in to myCourses, the courses associated with him/her are found in the My Courses tab.
 All courses shown here are available to enrolled students by default.

-If your courses don't appear under My Courses when you log in to Blackboard, please check with your department office to make sure that you are listed as the Instructor of record and that you have a computer user ID and a valid BU e-mail address associated with your B Number in the Banner system.
+If your courses don't appear under My Courses when you log in, please check with your department office to make sure that you are listed as the Instructor of record and that you have a computer user ID and a valid BU e-mail address associated with your B Number in the Banner system.

-A few days prior to the start of the semester (no more than one week) students will be enrolled in each defined Blackboard course and section.
-As student registration adds and drops in the first week they are not immediately added to the blackboard course list.
+A few days prior to the start of the semester (no more than one week) students will be enrolled in each defined myCourses course and section.
+As student registration adds and drops in the first week they are not immediately added to the myCourses course list.
 It takes between 24 and 48 hours after their registration.
-Students are not automatically un-enrolled in Blackboard.
+Students are not automatically un-enrolled in myCourses.
 Faculty should disable students who withdraw after the end of the drop/add period.